CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/00-getting-started.md

 ## Overview

-This document helps you to view the precreated resources for this lab
+ In this task, you will view the pre-created resources of this lab

 ### Task 1 : Getting started with the environment

 1. Launch the Edge browser and Navigate to [Azure Portal](https://portal.azure.com)